Obituary: Jennie Frazer Lake

 March 5, 1977 – September 30, 2021

+Jennie worked in landscaping and the Steamboat hospitality industry and returned to the Steamboat Players while battling alcoholism, which finally took her life on September 30, 2021.

+She was proceeded in death by her father Jack and is survived by her mother Marda, her brother Kyle and his wife Melissa.
+Donations in her name may be given to the Nature Conservancy at PO Box 1556 Merrifield, VA 22116-9590 or to the Yampa Valley Arts at PO Box 774611 Steamboat Springs, CO 80477.

-A memorial for Jennie will be held in Library Hall, Bud Werner Library in Steamboat Springs at 3:30 p.m. on Saturday, March 5, 2022.
+A memorial for Jennie will be held in Library Hall, Bud Werner Library in Steamboat Springs at 3:30 this Saturday, March 5, 2022.
 A livestream of the service will be available on Zoom using the Meeting ID: 930 7986 6718 and Password: Jennie.
-To view Jennie’s full obituary please visit http://www.yampavalleyfh.com/obituary/jennie-lake.

 Support Local Journalism